The Expanding Scope of AI Safety

 - Robustness: This ensures an AI system can operate reliably and maintain performance even when faced with unexpected conditions, adversarial attacks, or shifts in its environment.

 - Interpretability: Also known as explainability, this is the ability for humans to understand and explain the decision-making processes of an AI model.
-Opaque, "black box" models undermine trust and make it difficult to diagnose failures.
+Utilizing advanced interpretability frameworks helps demystify opaque, "black box" models, building trust and making it easier to diagnose failures.

 - Ethicality: AI systems must be designed to adhere to ethical principles and societal values, ensuring fairness, justice, and the avoidance of harm.

-A key aspect of guiding AI behavior is the language used in prompts.
-Using Neutral Language like clear, specific, and unbiased instructions is crucial for promoting advanced reasoning and effective problem-solving.
+A key aspect of guiding AI behavior is the language and methodology used to train and prompt it.
+Techniques like reinforcement learning from human feedback have become industry standards for fine-tuning models to prefer helpful and harmless responses.
 When prompts are ambiguous or loaded with biased terminology, they can lead to skewed or unreliable outputs.
 In contrast, neutral, objective language helps ground the model, reducing the risk of it adopting unwanted personas or deviating from its core instructions.

 Better Prompt's Practical AI Safety Strategy

-Advanced filters, like those deployed by Better Prompt, use machine learning to detect adversarial patterns that traditional keyword filters might miss.
-Additionally, output filtering serves as a second line of defense, scanning the model's generated text for sensitive data (PII) or forbidden content, ensuring that even if a prompt injection attack bypasses the initial input screen, the resulting payload is caught before it can cause harm.
+Advanced filters use machine learning to detect adversarial patterns that traditional keyword filters might miss.
+Additionally, output filtering serves as a second line of defense, scanning the model's generated text for sensitive data or forbidden content, ensuring that even if a prompt injection attack bypasses the initial input screen, the resulting payload is caught before it can cause harm.

 | Technique | Purpose | Examples |